 Creating Slack channels for interests and hobbies can provide space for employees to get to know each other beyond work.
 That might be a #GOT channel for people who still aren’t over that Game of Thrones series finale, or an #office-dogs channel for pet photos.
 This is not only good for morale; strong friendships among colleagues predicts better performance too.

 As the nature of work today grows ever more complex, digital workplaces bridge the divide between teams and tools and help organizations stay ahead.
-Are you ready to embrace the virtual workplace?
+Are you ready to embrace the digital workplace?
 Learn more in this primer on what digital transformation looks like for your business.